ValentinVoillet/ICSR/README.md

 To visualize the high-dimensional data and the identified clusters in a 2D space, we use the **UMAP** (Uniform Manifold Approximation and Projection) algorithm.
 This allows for a visual validation of the clustering results and the identification of spatial relationships between populations.

-1.  **Subsampling:** Since UMAP is computationally intensive, it is common to run it on a representative subset of cells (e.g., 50,000 cells).
+1.  **Subsampling (if needed):** Since UMAP is computationally intensive, it is common to run it on a representative subset of cells (e.g., 50,000 cells).
 2.  **Select Markers:** Use the same phenotypic markers used for clustering to ensure the 2D map reflects the same biological backbone.
 3.  **Execution:** Run the UMAP algorithm and join the coordinates back to your data for plotting.